gravitational/gravity/docs/6.x/overview.md

 ## Publishing

-Publishing can be as simple as uploading the cluster to an S3 bucket or CDN for others to download and install.
+Publishing can be as simple as uploading the Cluster Image to an S3 bucket or CDN for others to download and install.

-Another option is to publish the Cluster Image into the Gravity Hub, a centralized repository of Cluster Images.
-If a Cluster Image is distributed via the Gravity Hub, the resulting cluster can optionally "dial home" for automatic updates, remote monitoring and troubleshooting.
+Another option is to publish the Cluster Image into Gravity Hub, a centralized repository of Cluster Images.
+If a Cluster Image is distributed via Gravity Hub, the resulting Gravity Cluster can optionally "dial home" for automatic updates, remote monitoring and troubleshooting.

-The Gravity Hub allows Cluster Image publishers to oversee how many clusters are running and perform administration and maintenance across all of them in a repeatable, scalable way, even if they are deployed on 3rd party infrastructure.
+Gravity Hub allows Cluster Image publishers to oversee how many clusters are running and perform administration and maintenance across all of them in a repeatable, scalable way, even if they are deployed on 3rd party infrastructure.